6 Recommendations for Dropping Into a Lower Tax Bracket This Year

 If you look at the configuration of your taxable income and subsequent federal tax bracket as a puzzle, you’ll realize that tax time doesn’t have to be so miserable each year.

-You already have the 2017 tax bracket income levels provided to you, which means you have plenty of time to figure out how to protect part of your income.
+Once you have your tax bracket levels provided to you, which means you have plenty of time to figure out how to protect part of your income.
+Or simply make your life easier signing up to a tax app to help with paying less taxes this year.